Al Qaeda denies decline, acknowledges 'mistakes' by its branches

 The global group's leader, Ayman al Zawahiri, designated the Nusra Front, another jihadi group which has clashed with IS, its representative in Syria.

-Counter-terrorism experts say al Qaeda's aging leadership is struggling to compete for recruits with Islamic State, which has galvanized young followers, seized advanced weapons from Iraqi and Syrian forces while accruing a vast store of cash.
+Counter-terrorism experts say al Qaeda's ageing leadership is struggling to compete for recruits with Islamic State, which has galvanised young followers, seized advanced weapons from Iraqi and Syrian forces while accruing a vast store of cash.

 (Reporting By Noah Browning; editing by Ralph Boulton)